SciNim/impulse/impulse/fft/README.md

 Note for real-time audio: at the moment, computation is optimized for throughput not latency and in particular uses dynamic memory allocation

+We follow the PocketFFT algorithms which in turn follow FFTPACK which is described in "fftalgorithm.pdf" and the non-available papers from Clive Tamperton.

+In the future once/if we get a compiler for high-performance computing this will be reimplemented using that compiler.

 ## High-level

 - http://betterexplained.com/articles/an-interactive-guide-to-the-fourier-transform/